jjwithanr/obsidian_bible_study/docs/New Testament/Hebrews/Hebrews8.md

 The best way to make a man keep a law is to make him love the law-giver.
 #spurgeon

+#### v.12
+>For I will forgive their wickedness and will remember their sins no more."

 #### v.13
 >By calling this covenant "new," he had **made the first one obsolete**; and what is obsolete and aging will soon disappear.